Skip to Content

 If you want to find pyrite, head to the south slope of West Mountain in Hot Springs Country.
 In Marion County, you can discover pyrite at the Yellville area mines.

-Head to Prairie Creek in Murfreesboro, Pike County, or go to Cove Creek in Magnet Cove to discover pyrite cubes and stay on the lookout for other mineral specimens that are just waiting to be found.
+Head to Prairie Creek in Murfreesboro, Pike County, or go to Cove Creek in Magnet Cove to discover pyrite cubes and look for other mineral specimens just waiting to be found.

 TIP: Arkansas is full of glowing minerals under UV light.
-Do you know how to use UV light for finding rocks?
+Do you know how to use UV light to find rocks?
 Check out the ultimate guide about rockhounding with UV light in the article below:

 GUIDE: Rockhounding with UV Light & 3 Best UV Lights (2021)